Creamy Matcha Iced Tea

 3 cups of water

-Rinse the pistachios, after soaking and add to a blender with 3 cups of water.
+Rinse the pistachios after soaking and add to a blender with 3 cups of water.
 Add all the ingredients, apart from the saffron if using and blend for 30-60 seconds.
-Add the mixture to a small pan and heat over a moderate temp. until you reach the desired temperature.
-Sprinke over the saffron strands if using.
+Add the mixture to a small pan and heat over a moderate temperature until you reach the desired temperature.
+Sprinkel over the saffron strands if using before serving.